jfox25/CapstoneProject/README.md

 * 8:05, start reshearch into creating a login/register/logout functionality.
 * 9:15, start to look into attacks my application could be comporomised by.
 * 10:10, start first video tutorial on adding login/register functionality.
-* 1:15, start second tutorial on adding login page
+* 1:15, start second tutorial on adding login page.
+* 2:25, cont. work on second tutorial on adding login page.